natsblog/natsblog.github.io/index.md

 Nat is an advocate for involvement of patients as key stakeholders from the start, particularly in genomic data sharing and clinical trial design.

-Feel free to visit [education](https://natsblog.github.io/cv) for Nat's full curriculum vitae.
+Feel free to click [here](https://natsblog.github.io/cv) for Nat's full curriculum vitae.